 This is one of the main lunch go-tos in Santa Monica, which means there's almost always a line.
 The Godmother sub is the order of choice for everyone, us included, though we like to swap the pepper salad for pepperoncini for a little extra heat.
 Also on point: their tuna salad, and the turkey pesto and eggplant parm.
 While you wait for the deli to call your number, browse the market—it's stocked with authentic, imported Italian goods; the pasta and sauce selections are particularly impressive.

 Beaming is most famous as a smoothie shop (the Rockstar is a goop staff favorite), but their whole-food cleanses are extraordinarily powerful.
 There are one- and three-day options available, but customers can expand up to as much as a 3-week cleanse for a full-on reboot.
 Each day includes one of their super-food smoothies, followed by cold pressed juices, shots, and raw soups and salads.
 Their bride-to-be program gives brides (along with their grooms, bridesmaids, mothers) a clean countdown to the big day.
 Besides Santa Monica, there are locations in Brentwood and West Hollywood.

 Belcampo Meat Co.

 1026 Wilshire Blvd., Santa Monica

-Anya Fernald is a bit of a badass: Not only is she the co-founder and CEO of Belcampo Meat Co., which has quickly become the go-to purveyor of humanely-raised, sustainable meats, and poultry in California, she’s also a mom, cookbook author, and a master of open flame grilling.
+Anya Fernald is a bit of a badass: Not only is she a cofounder and the CEO of Belcampo Meat Co., which has quickly become the go-to purveyor of humanely raised, sustainable meats and poultry in California, but she’s also a mom, cookbook author, and a master of open-flame grilling.
 Go to her shops for whole-animal butchering (and the interesting, rare cuts of meat associated with it), seriously good hamburgers, and the best bone broth.
 There are also locations in West Hollywood and Downtown.

 925 Montana Ave.